uccser/cs-field-guide/docs/author/translations.rst

   While not enforced by Crowdin, proofreaders should not approve their own translations.
   Instead, they should be reviewed by a different proofreader.

-Finally, a technical review will be performed by a member of the CS Field Guide technical team.
+Finally, a technical review will be performed by a member of the Computer Science Field Guide technical team.
 In this review, technical components such as Verto tags and document structure will be checked.

 Translation notes